Varsity Sporter Air Riflery teams dominate with accuracy at the ILH and state championships

 This season, both the boys and girls Varsity teams finished the season undefeated (5-0) and each team earned their ILH team titles.

 Additionally, the boys varsity team came in first place overall at the HHSAA state championship (with a total team score of 2057 points) while the girls varsity team placed second overall (with a total team score of 2081 points).
-This is the boys’ fourth state title won in Mid-Pacific history.
+This is the boys’ fourth state title won in Mid-Pacific h

 Senior Nathan Loo said the feeling of being a champion is exhilarating because of the thought that all his hard work through endless practicing and determination has paid off in the end.